Cancellation of vector bundles of rank $3$ with trivial Chern classes on smooth affine fourfolds: Introduction

 \section{Introduction}

-It is an open question in the study of projective modules whether a projective module $P$ of rank $d-1$ over a smooth affine algebra $R$ of dimension $d$ over an algebraically closed field is cancellative in general or not.
-Although the question is open in general, it has been answered in the affirmative in some special cases.
-In \cite{AF1}, Aravind Asok and Jean Fasel proved that any projective $R$-module of rank $2$ over a smooth affine algebra $R$ of dimension $3$ over an algebraically closed field $k$ of characteristic $\neq 2$ is cancellative.
-As for higher dimensions, the special case $P = R^{d-1}$ has been settled by Jean Fasel, Ravi Rao and Richard Swan in \cite[Theorem 7.5]{FRS}: Indeed, if $R$ is a normal affine algebra of dimension $d \geq 4$ over an algebraically closed field $k$ with $(d-1)! \in k^{\times}$, then they proved that stably free $R$-modules of rank $d-1$ are free, i.e. $R^{d-1}$ is cancellative.
-In this paper, we generalize the main ideas in the proof of their result in order to derive some results on elementary transformations of unimodular elements and in order to deduce some cancellation results for projective modules.\\ Before explaining our results, let us therefore briefly sketch the proof given in \cite{FRS}: In order to prove the theorem, one has to show that any unimodular row $a = (a_{1},...,a_{d})$ of length $d$ is equivalent to the row $(1,0,...,0)$ with respect to the right action of $GL_{d} (R)$ on the set $Um_{d} (R)$ of unimodular rows of length $d$ over $R$.
-In fact, it follows from a theorem by Suslin that any unimodular row of the form $(b_{1}^{(d-1)!}, b_{2}, ..., b_{d})$ is completable to an invertible matrix.
-In particular, it is sufficient to prove that $a$ is equivalent to a row of this form with respect to the right action of $GL_{d} (R)$.
-For this purpose, let $I = \langle a_{4},...,a_{d} \rangle$ and let $B=R/I$.
-Then one considers the map
+It is a natural question in the study of projective modules whether a projective module $P$ of rank $d-1$ over a smooth affine algebra $R$ of dimension $d$ over an algebraically closed field is cancellative in general or not.
+While it is well-known that projective modules of rank $\geq d$ are cancellative (cf. \cite{HB} and \cite{S1}), Aravind Asok and Jean Fasel proved in \cite{AF1} that any projective $R$-module of rank $2$ over a smooth affine algebra $R$ of dimension $3$ over an algebraically closed field $k$ of characteristic $\neq 2$ is cancellative.
+As for higher dimensions, the special case $P = R^{d-1}$ was settled by Jean Fasel, Ravi Rao and Richard Swan in \cite[Theorem 7.5]{FRS}: Indeed, if $R$ is a normal affine algebra of dimension $d \geq 4$ over an algebraically closed field $k$ with $(d-1)! \in k^{\times}$, then they proved that stably free $R$-modules of rank $d-1$ are free, i.e. $R^{d-1}$ is cancellative.
+In this paper, we generalize the main ideas in the proof of their result in order to derive some results on elementary transformations of unimodular elements and in order to deduce some cancellation results for projective modules.\\ Before explaining our results, let us briefly sketch the proof given in \cite{FRS}: In order to prove the theorem, one has to show that any unimodular row $a = (a_{1},...,a_{d})$ of length $d$ over $R$ is equivalent to the row $(1,0,...,0)$ with respect to the right action of $GL_{d} (R)$ on the set $Um_{d} (R)$ of unimodular rows of length $d$ over $R$.
+The following ingredients are used in the proof of \cite[Theorem 7.5]{FRS}: